N0ciple/pykefcontrol/README.md

 ## 📜 Changelog
 - **Version 0.6**
-  - Add method `poll_speaker` that returns the last changes made to properties since last poll.
+  - Add method `poll_speaker` that returns the last changes made to properties since the last poll.

 - **Version 0.5**
   - Add option to pass existing `session=aiohttp.ClientSession()` to `KefAsyncConnector`.